Hoveround Power Wheelchairs vs. Mobility Scooters

-Not all mobility aids are created equal.
+Not all mobility solutions are created equal.
 Canes, walkers and manual wheelchairs have their limits.
-That’s why, for almost 25 years Hoveround has specialized in offering a wide range of motorized mobility products designed to provide more convenience and meet each individual’s need.
+That’s why, for over 30 years, Hoveround has specialized in offering a wide range of motorized mobility devices designed to provide more convenience and to meet each individual’s needs.

 When Should You Consider a Mobility Solution?

 - You limit activities—indoors or out--due to lack of mobility.

 - You avoid social events due to difficulty walking.